Skip to main content Link Search Menu Expand Document (external link)

 Scrolling Camera

-You’re going to implement a 2D camera as described in lecture.
+Implement a 2D camera as described in lecture.

 You may notice that if you’re standing right next to a tall green pipe, start running into the pipe, and try to jump, you won’t be able to jump over the pipe.
 This is a bug because the pipe is made of multiple “blocks.”
 You do not need to fix this in the lab, but if you’re curious how to fix it, we discuss in “Taking it Further!”

 Now the player is centered when you move through.
-Though now you’ll see the area to the left of the level when the game starts (which we’ll fix in a second).
+Though now you’ll see the area to the left of the level when the game starts (which we’ll fix in a second):

 In the original Super Mario Bros., you can’t move the camera backwards, and you can’t move the player off the screen to the left.
 You can only scroll forward.
 We want this, so: